cpjk/canary/docs/upgrade.md

 ## Upgrading from Canary 1.2.0 to 2.0.0

-### Update your non-id actions
+### Update Your Non-ID Actions

-> Since 2.0.0 the `:persisted` and `:non_id_actions` options are deprecated and will be removed in Canary 2.1.0.
+> Since 2.0.0, the `:persisted` and `:non_id_actions` options have been deprecated and will be removed in Canary 2.1.0.

 You need to update plug calls.
 Using `:authorize_resource` for actions where there is no actual load action is more explicit.

-Let's assume you have now following plug call:
+Let's assume you currently have the following plug call:
 ```elixir
   plug :load_and_authorize_resource,
     model: Network,